Hurtigruten Expeditions HX

 Svalbard: HX introduces exclusive spring itineraries, allowing guests to explore the Svalbard Islands as they emerge from the polar winter into spring.

-Alaska: HX's MS Roald Amundsen, the world's first battery hybrid-powered ship, continues to serve guests for its 5th season in Alaska.
+Alaska: HX's MS Roald Amundsen, the world's first battery hybrid-powered ship, continues to serve guests for its fifth season in Alaska.

 West Africa: HX plans to return to West Africa, where it is expected to be the sole cruise line offering exclusive voyages to the archipelagos of Cape Verde and the Bissagos Islands.

-In June 2021, Hurtigruten Expeditions signed a boat charter deal with Metropolitan Touring (shipowner/company specializing in Galapagos and South America voyages) for the luxury yacht Santa Cruz 2 (max capacity 90 passengers).
-The boat was extensively drydock-renovated in 2021 (all staterooms and public areas).
+In June 2021, Hurtigruten Expeditions signed a boat charter deal with Metropolitan Touring (shipowner/company specializing in Galapagos and South America voyages) for the luxury yacht Santa Cruz II (max capacity 90 passengers).
+The boat was extensively dry-dock renovated in 2021 (all staterooms and public areas).

 The first Hurtigruten Galapagos cruise was scheduled for January 7, 2022.

-HX's 8-night/9-day Galapagos Islands itinerary includes hotel stays in Quito Ecuador (two nights/pre- and post-voyage), 6-nights of cruising (roundtrips from Baltra Island), and two domestic flights (between Quito and Baltra).
+HX's 8-night/9-day Galapagos Islands itinerary includes hotel stays in Quito, Ecuador (two nights/pre- and post-voyage), six nights of cruising (round trips from Baltra Island), and two domestic flights (between Quito and Baltra).

-The maiden season (2022) included a total of 32x expedition packages combining the voyages with land tours in the Galapagos, Cusco-Machu Picchu, Lake Titicaca (Andes Mountain/Bolivia and Peru), Manuel Antonio National Park (off Costa Rica's coast).
+The maiden season (2022) included a total of 32 expedition packages combining the voyages with land tours in the Galapagos, Cusco-Machu Picchu, Lake Titicaca (Andes Mountain/Bolivia and Peru), and Manuel Antonio National Park (off Costa Rica's coast).

-In December 2021 were opened bookings for Galapagos 2023-2024 seasons and were announced new itineraries.
-To the 6-night "Eastern Galapagos" itinerary was added a 4-night "Northern Galapagos", a 4-night "Western Galapagos" and an 8-night B2B/back-to-back (Northern and Western Galapagos).
-Hurtigruten also expanded its Galapagos land program by adding the luxury hotel Mashpi Lodge (capacity 47 beds, northwest of Quito), as a 3-night pre-/post-tour accommodation option for any Galapagos voyage.
+In December 2021, bookings opened for the Galapagos 2023-2024 seasons, and new itineraries were announced.
+In addition to the 6-night "Eastern Galapagos," a 4-night "Northern Galapagos," a 4-night "Western Galapagos," and an 8-night B2B/back-to-back (Northern and Western Galapagos) were added.
+Hurtigruten also expanded its Galapagos land program by adding the luxury hotel Mashpi Lodge (capacity 47 beds, northwest of Quito) as a 3-night pre-/post-tour accommodation option for any Galapagos voyage.

 Hurtigruten Expeditions HX related cruise news